BAK2K3/hard-drivers/README.md

 **Footer**

 Each page has a static footer at the bottom.
-This provides links Github, a second and more aesthetically stimulating link to the enquire page, and links to socials.
+This provides links GitHub, a second and more aesthetically stimulating link to the enquire page, and links to socials.
 The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
 Once again, this effect is subtle yet effective, and intends to produce a strong positive emotional response in order to instil trust in the user.
 The Enquire button is designed to grab the user’s attention, with a continuous glowing effect.
 This effect encourages the user to interact with the link, and therefore engage with the website.
 On mobile devices, the footer is similar in layout, with the only significant change being font size and positioning of the social links for a more user-friendly interface.
 As discussed, on the "Enquire" page, as opposed to having a second "Enquire" button on the bottom, this button has been converted into a "Submit" button, which removes the redundancy of a recursive link,